What is a grievance?

 The process involves several steps:

-- He/she will decide whether your grievance will be heard by him/herself, by the Board's Executive Officers or by the full Board of Directors
+They will decide whether your grievance will be heard by themself, by the Board's Executive Officers or by the full Board of Directors

 How long does the process take?

 There are several deadlines to ensure the grievance process moves along at a reasonable pace: